MSIA/2020-msia423-ganguly-got/README.md

 Docker image to be built same as above, i.e.,
 `docker build -t got_make .`
  - Upload raw data to S3 - `make s3_upload`
 By default this pulls all files from `data/external`.
-To change this location `src/config.py` contains all the configurable details about the data ingestion pipeline.
+To change this location use,  `make s3_upload S3_UPLOAD_PATH=<local path>`
+As mentioned before, if using your own S3 bucket, please mention the same in config/model_config.yaml `src/config.py` contains all the configurable details about the data ingestion pipeline.
 Please update the following items

  - `S3_BUCKET` - specify the name of the S3 bucket for storing the csv file